 Lamb masala

-Talking of my dining buddy, he is Jewish and can never say no to lamb whenever it is offered, so he went for the lamb masala (main entree): Tender lamb cooked in a creamy, tomato-based curry sauce.
+Talking of my dining buddy, he is Jewish and can never say no to lamb whenever it is offered, so he went for the lamb masala: tender lamb cooked in a creamy, tomato-based curry sauce.
 I had a bite and it was heavenly – will have to order a full portion next time!

 Indian food: Lamb masala